-RT-104 Human Anatomy and Physiology II Pre-requisite RT-103 3 Credits
+RT-104 Human Anatomy and Physiology II

 This course is designed to facilitate learning about the human body's structure and function.
 Integrated concepts of Biological Sciences, Anatomy, and Physiology will be reviewed.
 The student will know the body based on the concept of levels of organization, from the simplest to the most complex.
 In addition, the human body will be studied by systems based on the idea that all systems work together, maintaining the human body as a whole.
 The course contents will include conferences, visits to the gross anatomy laboratory, and hands-on experiences of the human body.
 Students will be evaluated through computer-based assessments, group discussions, presentations, and laboratory assignments.